How To Store As Much Water As Possible

 These are the usual 55-gallon water barrels with a UV/sun protection cover that will reflect the sun and help keep them from getting as much damage.
 I didn’t want to buy tarps because we have critters here that would have loved making a nest under the tarps.
 Remember, I live where the heat can get up to 120 degrees in the summer.

-Read More of My Articles How to Use Rain Water at Home
+Read More of My Articles How to Find Other Water Sources in an Emergency

 Because I stored these outside, the likelihood that they may freeze is always a possibility, so I filled them using one bottle of Water Preserver and left a four-inch space for the water to expand.
 The Barrel Bag WB-381 ”The Barrel Bag” 55-Gallon Drum Cover Grey Here’s the deal on these bags, I never used them when I lived where it was colder.
 These bags do keep the barrels from discoloring and cracking in the heat where I live, but they are expensive.
 I only bought them for their UV/sun protection.